Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

    - Refactor if needed
    - Test thoroughly

-6. Have AI propose test cases
+6. Let AI propose test cases

-7. AI drafts docs → You refine
+7. AI drafts the docs → You refine them

 8. Final review → Commit
 ```

 ---

-## Conclusion
+## Bottom line

-AI doesn’t replace you — it upgrades you.
+> AI doesn’t replace you — it levels you up.

-Winners with AI:
+**People who win with AI:**

-- Solid foundations (code, databases, systems)
+- Have solid fundamentals (code, databases, systems)
-- Ask good questions
+- Ask sharp questions
 - Learn from AI daily
-- Keep final control
+- Keep final ownership

-Losers:
+**People who lose:**

 - Copy without understanding
 - Don’t test
 - Refuse to keep learning

 Which side are you on?

 ---

-## Try it today
+## Try it on your next task

-Next time you code, try this:
+Next time you start coding, try this:

-1. Don’t Google first
+1. Don’t Google immediately
-2. Ask AI: “I’m facing X, help me understand before solving it.”
+2. Ask AI: “Here’s the problem — help me understand it before solving.”
-3. Let AI ask you back
+3. Let AI question you back
-4. Choose an approach → Have AI draft → Review carefully
+4. Pick an approach → Have AI draft → Review carefully

-Trust me — you’ll feel the difference.
+Trust me — you’ll feel the difference immediately.

 ---

-P/S: If you found this useful, share it with a teammate.
-The more devs use AI properly, the stronger our community becomes.
+P.S.
+If this helped, share it with your teammates.
+The more devs who use AI responsibly, the stronger our community becomes.

-Written by Hien Nguyen — Full‑stack dev using AI to build faster, learn more, and sleep better.
+Written by Hien Nguyen — full-stack engineer using AI to build faster, learn more, and still get a full night’s sleep.